-Alpharetta is a very ethnically-diverse city.
+Alpharetta is an extremely ethnically-diverse city.
 The people who call Alpharetta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alpharetta residents report their race to be White, followed by Asian.
 Important ancestries of people in Alpharetta include Irish, English, Italian, and Russian.

 The most common language spoken in Alpharetta is English.
 Other important languages spoken here include Spanish and Other Asian languages.